cetra3/etherpad-alfresco/README.md

 * Update your `share-config-custom.xml` to disable CSRF actions for the etherpad endpoint, see **CSRF Instructions** below

 * Restart Alfresco Share

+Using Maven

+* mvn install and copy target/etherpad-share.jar into your Share's WEB-INF/lib Directory

+* Execute run.sh if you want an Alfresco environment.
+You need PostgreSQL running for that.

 ### Example share-config-custom.xml